epiverse-trace/epitkit/learners/setup.md

 ## **INSTITUTIONS**

+Pontificia Universidad Javeriana
+data.org
-Pontificia Universidad Javeriana, el Medical Research Council Unit en Gambia y data.org.
+The Medical Research Council Unit The Gambia at the London School of Hygiene & Tropical Medicine

 For more information about the project, visit our page:
 [Project page on GitHub](https://epiverse-trace.github.io/translation-epitkit/)